valsamovich/cs.github.io/README.md

 - How to [Git](https://github.com/valerysamovich/engineering/blob/master/docs/how/how-to-git.md) with forking Workflow?
 - How to set [`JAVA_HOME`](https://github.com/valerysamovich/engineering/blob/master/docs/how/how-to-java-home.md) programmaticly?
+- How to work with [Zend](https://github.com/valerysamovich/engineering/blob/master/docs/how/how-to-zend.md)?
-- How to work with [Zend Server](https://github.com/valerysamovich/engineering/blob/master/docs/how/how-to-zend.md)?
+- How to work with [Apache Tomcat](https://github.com/valerysamovich/engineering/blob/master/docs/how/how-to-tomcat.md)
 - How to design an [API](https://github.com/valerysamovich/engineering/blob/master/docs/how/how-to-api.md)?

 ## Bookmarks